hearvox/postscript/readme.md

 Defaults: user-role "Administrator" and post-type "Post".

-### Permit URLs and classes
-Admins use checkboxes to allow text fields in the meta box for entering:
+**Permit URLs and classes:** Admins use checkboxes to allow text fields in the meta box for entering:
 * 1 CSS stylesheet URL to enqueue.
 * 1–2 JavaScript URL(s) to enqueue.
 * A class name for `body_class()`.